alantj96/alant-data-science-portfolio/README.md

 - Tested data for integrity, mapped variables, merged datasets, and plotted different results.
 - Data cleaning, analysis and visualization proyect to explore Police Traffic Activity in the State of Rhode Island.
 - Testing of different questions/hypothesis regarding the correlation between variables.
 - Which gender gets stopped the most?
-What are the most violations commited?
+Which are the most violations commited?
 How does weather relate to arrest rates?
 - Follow the script answer these and many other intersting questions!

 [Divvy Bike Sharing Analysis](https://github.com/alantang96/alant-data-science-portfolio/blob/main/Divvy_bike_sharing_AlanT.ipynb):